-I lasted at that school for a year before moving on to a public school in the same town.
+I stayed at that school for a year before moving on to a public school in the same town.
 I started afresh.
-Once again, my vision of me and the perception others had changed.
-This year I made the basketball team.
-In the semifinals game, playing against my former school, I scored 32 points, including six 3-pointers.
+Once again, my vision of myself and the perception others had of me changed.
+This year, I made the basketball team.
+In the semifinal game, playing against my former school, I scored 32 points, including six 3-pointers.
 All of a sudden, I was a star for the junior high B-team.
 I made the baseball team and while I wasn’t necessarily the cool kid, I had a cool group of friends.

 It was only a year-and-a-half before it was time to move again.
 This time, to Cheyenne, Wyoming.
 I stuck out like a sore thumb.
 It was a bit difficult to break into a group of folks that had been together for their entire lives.
 Because I wouldn’t cede to peer pressure, I simply didn’t gain much traction.
 After a short four months, I decided that it was time to go off to college.
 And so I did – without a high school diploma.

 I had experienced 5 high schools in only 3 and a half formal years of high school.
 More importantly, I was perceived as 5 different people in a short seven years.
 I had allowed my surroundings to define me.